Effective one-component model of binary mixture: molecular arrest induced by the spatially correlated stochastic dynamics: Discussion in the context of glass research

-Among the parameters which we use in our theory, $\lambda$ and $m$ are not easily experimentally accessible.
-Although $\lambda$ could be possibly measured, e.g. with optical tweezers technology \cite{bib:grier,bib:yodh}, we are not aware of any such results.
-According to Ref. \cite{bib:SCN1}, it should be comparable with the effective interactions range, expectedly, $\lambda\simeq 0.1-1$.
-For the cut-off factor $m$ we can only expect that $m>2$, since $\frac{2\pi}{d}$ is the wavelength of the particle size.
-Nevertheless, the $\tilde \psi_c$ which we predict for different $\lambda$ fits well into the known experimental and theoretical boundaries.
-The critical packing for vitrification, often related to the limit of random close packing, varies with dimensionality \cite{bib:ciesla}, the type of particles, but also with the experimental or simulation protocol \cite{bib:rcp}.
-In particular, one should distinguish between the Brownian glasses and glasses under the shear stress \cite{bib:jamming}.
-The reported values typically read 0.56-0.64 for three dimensions \cite{bib:phi,bib:pusey}, 0.79-0.84 for two \cite{bib:dim,bib:2d,bib:2d_up} and approximately 1.0 for one.
+The $\tilde \psi_c$ which we predict for different $\lambda$ and exponential correlations fits well into the known experimental and theoretical boundaries.
+The critical packing for vitrification is often related to the limit of random close packing and varies with dimensionality \cite{bib:ciesla}, type of particles, but also with the experimental or simulation protocol \cite{bib:rcp}.
+In particular, one should distinguish between Brownian glasses and glasses under the shear stress \cite{bib:jamming}.
+The reported values for mono-disperse colloids typically read 0.56-0.64 for the three dimensions \cite{bib:phi,bib:pusey}, 0.79-0.84 for two \cite{bib:dim,bib:2d,bib:2d_up} and approximately 1.0 for one.
 The model presented here is one-dimensional and Fig. \ref{fig:crit_psi}a and \ref{fig:hs2}a show that $\tilde \psi_c\simeq 1$ corresponds to the very short $\lambda$.
 The preliminary results for the higher-dimensional variant of our theory also indicate that $\tilde \psi_c$ in two and three dimensions can be reproduced for physically reasonable $\lambda$.

-Experiments also provide the empirical dependence $\propto \exp(1.15\tilde \psi/(\tilde \psi_c-\tilde \psi))$ for viscosity \cite{bib:rev2,bib:phi}.
-Our model cannot reproduce this shape, i.e. we predict the slower increase for most $\tilde \psi$, which becomes steep only in the vicinity of $\tilde \psi_c$.
+Experiments also provide an empirical dependence $\propto \exp(1.15\tilde \psi/(\tilde \psi_c-\tilde \psi))$ for viscosity \cite{bib:rev2,bib:phi}.
+Our model does not reproduce this shape, i.e. we predict the slower increase for most $\tilde \psi$, which becomes steep only in the vicinity of $\tilde \psi_c$.
 However, this empirical dependence comes from the shear viscosimetry, which involves external forces, not included in our model.
 The viscosity should also depend on how fast the control parameter is changed \cite{bib:ritland, bib:bartenev}, which is not reflected in our results.
 However, we use constant $\lambda$, while in the molecular systems it is likely to change with $\psi$.
-Thus, the differences might be partially remedied by the $\psi$-dependent $\lambda$.
-This points to an important characteristic of our model.
-Namely, it provides the conditions for critical slow-down as the function of $\lambda$, so the evolution of $\lambda$ with $\tilde \psi$ can be considered separately.
+Thus, the differences might be partially remedied by the $\psi$-dependent noise correlation length.